upside-down-research/squeal/README.md

 ### Supported Operations

 - `SELECT` queries with WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFFSET
+- `JOIN` operations (INNER, LEFT, RIGHT, FULL, CROSS) with table or subquery sources
+- `WITH` / Common Table Expressions (CTEs) for complex queries
-- `INSERT` statements with single or multiple value sets
+- `INSERT` statements with single or multiple value sets, or from SELECT queries
+- `INSERT ...
+ON CONFLICT` (UPSERT) with DO NOTHING or DO UPDATE
 - `UPDATE` statements with SET and WHERE clauses
 - `DELETE` statements with WHERE conditions
+- `RETURNING` clauses for INSERT, UPDATE, and DELETE
 - `CREATE TABLE` DDL statements
 - `DROP TABLE` DDL statements